 I would be president of the company already if I could harness even a portion of it.

-there when you say you are going to be there.
-This also means to be there, not only in the physical sense, but emotionally
+means being there when you say you are going to be there.
+This also means to be there, not only in the physical sense, but

-present as well.
-How often are we as dads at home but still thinking of the office and that "big" project we were
+emotionally present as well.
+How often are we as dads at home but still thinking of the office and that "big" project

-saddled with?
+we were saddled with?
 With unrealistic deadlines involved, the stresses can add up quickly.
-That should not take away from the importance
+That should not take away from

 card to give you money and then you don't need to go to work anymore."
 Comical yes, but not reality.